Ogof Dydd Byraf

-Ogof Dydd Byraf is a cave which extends under Esclusham Mountain in north-east Wales from its entrance in the south face of the Minera Limeworks quarry.
-It was originally discovered and explored in 1964 by the Wrexham Caving Club, before they were merged into the North Wales Caving Club.
+Ogof Dydd Byraf is a cave which extends under Esclusham Mountain in the north-east Wales from its entrance in the south face of the Minera Limeworks quarry.
+It was originally discovered and explored in 1964 by the Wrexham Caving Club, before it was merged into the North Wales Caving Club.

 After a short series of mined passages there is a narrow 10 metre pitch into the main levels consisting of a series of well-decorated galleries.
 Some of the passages come very close to the cave Ogof Llyn Du whose access is blocked by a deep and difficult sump.